RedAngel121/NytePack/README.md

 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] "Ore Factories" will have different ways of processing ore per type:
   - [x] Standard Ore Block drops the same rate as raw copper
-  - [ ] Initial smelting layout will be one raw ore in a furnace makes 2 nuggets
+  - [ ] Initial smelting layout will be one raw ore in a furnace makes {X} nuggets
-  - [ ] 1 raw chunk in create mixer with water makes 2-4 nuggets
+  - [ ] 1 raw chunk in create mixer with water makes {2X} nuggets
-  - [ ] 1 raw chunk in a grind mill makes 1-2 crushed ore, smelted for 3 nuggets each or washed for 3-5 nuggets
+  - [ ] 1 raw chunk in a grind mill makes 1-2 crushed ore, smelted for {1.5X} nuggets each or washed for {2.5X} nuggets
-  - [ ] the actual Ore Block can double or triple this input/output
   - [ ] More complex ore processing will yield better results
-  - [ ] Mekanism is a good example of this
 - [ ] Gateways to Eternity
   - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
   - Find out what rewards should be allowed